Planning-Guided Diffusion Policy Learning for Generalizable Contact-Rich Bimanual Manipulation: Method

 \textbf{Contact Planner Details.} Much prior work has focused on trajectory optimization through contact \cite{posa2014direct,aydinoglu2024consensus,lecleach2024fast,suh2022bundled,tassa2012synthesis}, but their high computational costs due to long-horizon trajectory optimization and the exponential number of contact modes prohibit efficient trajectory generation.
 To reduce these costs, we adopt a \textit{single step} variant of trajectory optimization and solve it through the approach in~\citep{suh2024dexterous}.
 In short, we use a linear approximation $f_{\text{local}}$ of the local contact dynamics to solve the optimization problem with the following objective: { } Here, $q^u_+ = f_{\text{local}}(q^u, q^a, a)$ denotes the object's approximate configuration after the robot action $a$ is taken, and $\mathbf{Q}$ and $\mathbf{R}$ are user-specified cost matrices.

-\textbf{Filtered Behavior Cloning.} As the collected trajectories are often suboptimal due to the approximality of the contact dynamics and the stochasticity of the RRT in the planner, we perform filtered behavior cloning on the subset of high-quality demonstrations.
-For this purpose, we perform a filtering process by rolling out generated trajectories in a high-fidelity simulator~\cite{drake} to verify their accuracy.
+\textbf{Filtered Behavior Cloning.} As the collected trajectories are often suboptimal due to the approximality of the contact dynamics and the stochasticity of the RRT in the planner, directly performing behavior cloning on all trajectories leads to poor policy performance.
+To address this, we extract high-quality demonstrations by filtering trajectories via rollouts in a high-fidelity simulator~\cite{drake} to verify their accuracy.
 The trajectories in which the object doesn't reach the goal and the suboptimal trajectories that take too long to reach the goal are discarded in this process.
 Finally, we rebalance the trajectories to be uniformly distributed across objects and render uncolored point clouds for policy training.
 We save the resultant subset of demonstration trajectories as the dataset $\mathcal{D}$ to train the policy.